 This devotion flows naturally from what we believe of Christ: That His divine Person is united hypostatically (that is, in the ‘hypostasis’ or ‘Person’ of the divine Logos) with His human nature, including His human body.
 Of course, we honour Christ’s entire body, blood, soul and divinity, which we receive in Holy Communion under the mystical species.
 But we honour the heart specifically as the seat of the emotions, the symbol of love and affection, as that which suffers and bleeds for another.
 ‘Out of His heart shall flow rivers of living water‘, Christ declared of Himself (John 7:38).

 Saint Thomas wrote that revelation is always attuned to our own capacities, sensitivities and proclivities,.
 Our tradition, even in the secular realm, has the ‘heart’ as the centre and locus of our affective life.
-The word ‘heart’ is mentioned hundreds of times in the Bible (depending on how one translates the Hebrew term lev, which, largely accidentally, sounds sort of like ‘love’), and in songs and poetry throughout the ages, up to all the modern saccharine ballads sung with such heart-felt intensity, to make up, one supposes, for what they do have in talent and musicianship.
+The word ‘heart’ is mentioned hundreds of times in the Bible (depending on how one translates the Hebrew term lev, which, providentially, sounds like our English ‘love’), and in songs and poetry throughout the ages, up to all the modern ballads sung with such heart-felt intensity, to make up, one supposes, for what they lack in talent and musicianship.
 Oh Bach and Palestrina, where art thou!

-Yes, as I scarcely need to point out, the ‘Sacred Heart’ can and has had many kitschy and rather over-emotional manifestations in ecclesiastical art and music, but the central point is sound: That although Christ loves us with His whole Person, it is not so much His brain, but His heart that moves Him, to have mercy and pity, willing the salvation of all men, and drawing all to Himself, even to the point that we from our humanly, earthly perspective might find illogical; His mercy always triumphs over His justice.
+Yes, devotion to the ‘Sacred Heart’ may descend into saccharine spirituality and kitsch art, but the central point is sound: That Christ loves us with His whole being, not just as God, but as Man, with His human heart that moves Him to have mercy and pity, willing the salvation of all men, and drawing all to Himself, even to the point that we from our humanly, earthly perspective might find mysterious, even disconcerting.
+His mercy always triumphs over His justice.
 Get behind me Satan, was Christ’s response to the ‘logic’ of Peter, trying to find a non-suffering way for Christ to save Man.
-But suffering is the way of love, and love always, always implies suffering of one sort or another.
+Christ follows a higher, supernatural ‘logic’, if you will, the way of the word.
+Suffering is the way of love, and love always, always implies giving oneself for the other, in some way.

 A blessed solemnity to one and all.